 © Ayuntamiento de Jerez

-Finally, and whether you decide to discover Jerez during the fair or at a different time, don’t forget to visit The Royal Andalusian School of Equestrian Art Foundation.
+Finally, and whether you decide to discover Jerez during the Jerez Horse Fair or at a different time, don’t forget to visit The Royal Andalusian School of Equestrian Art Foundation.
 The school is known all over the world for its show “How the Andalusian Horses Dance“, a unique exhibition of equestrian art that is bound to inspire enduring memories among visitors of all ages.
+If you want to enjoy Andalusian culture the best way possible, simply choose Lugarex.